yaqalab/yaqatw-support/README.md

 The add-in is organized into six **modes**.
 A mode is not a separate file or a separate project; it is simply a different lens on the same work.
 You switch modes depending on what stage of the analysis you are in, and your data stays put as you switch.
 The six modes are:

 - **Coding Mode.** Read your source text and mark passages: create your own codes, apply them to selections, and organize those codes into categories and relationships.
 Optional AI assistance can suggest codes for you.
-- **Mining Mode.** Get to know the raw text before, during, or after coding: search it, count word frequencies, map which words travel together, and look at per-speaker statistics.
+- **Mining Mode.** Get to know the raw text before, during, or after coding: search it, count word frequencies, map which words travel together, look at per-speaker statistics, and gauge its emotional tone.
 - **Analyzing Mode.** Ask structured questions of your coded data by treating codes, categories, metadata, and search groups as variables you can combine and compare.
 - **Documenting Mode.** Keep the material that surrounds your text: the photos, recordings, and documents you collected, plus the analytic notes you write as you think.
 - **Writing Mode.** Draft your manuscript and pull already-coded quotes, citations, figures, and tables directly into the page, correctly attributed.